 “That is a good idea,” I said.
 “We can add that to what we’re going to ask Dad.”

 When we got home, Mom greeted us.
 “I’m glad you finally arrived.
 We’re sitting down to dinner now, and your nows will be after you take off your jackets and wash your hands.”
 She pointed at the stairs.
 “So you’d better get it done now!”
 She was smiling, so I knew she wasn’t mad, just joking.

 We hurried up the stairs — without running — and returned a few minutes later.
-The salad had jumbo shrimp, slices of avocado, sliced radishes, and lots of butter lettuce and other greens.
+The salad had jumbo shrimp, slices of avocado, cherry tomatoes, sliced radishes, and lots of butter lettuce and other greens.
 And Mom’s homemade green goddess salad dressing.
 It was a light and delicious meal, perfect after the huge lunch we’d eaten.
 Except for Dad none of us, not even the twins, asked for seconds.

 When we were almost finished eating, Mom asked a question that surprised me.